ligolo98/technical-writing/README.md

 I am a technical writer with a strong interest in foreign languages and a passion for new technology.

-Tools that I use:

-DITA CMS, SWAGGER, POSTMAN, WIKI ATLASSIAN, JIRA, GITHUB PAGES
+Tools that I use: DITA CMS, SWAGGER, POSTMAN, WIKI ATLASSIAN, JIRA and GITHUB PAGES.

-Few things about me.
+Few things about me:

-I'm passionate about agile methodology and its principles
+I'm passionate about agile methodology and its principles.

-I'm keen on learning new things, currently Git and Markdown
+I'm keen on learning new things, currently Git and Markdown.

 I currently dedicate my free time to learning German and performing oriental dance.